exploit-inters/CMS-Attack/README.md

 Test your site to resistance to a bruteforce attack.

 # What required
-- Python 3.7.2
+- Python 3.7
-- `asyncio aiofiles aiohttp asyncio_timeout aiohttp_socks`
+- `asyncio aiofiles aiohttp aiohttp_socks`

 # Features
 - Asynchronous